The Unreturning, Theatre Royal Stratford East

 Nadia Fall is a good thing.
 Her appointment as the artistic director of this venue, with her first season having begun in September last year, has been widely seen as part of a new wave of cultural leaders who are expected to shake up the country’s theatre.
 Already, her building has enjoyed a hipster-inspired cool facelift.
-And this visiting show, produced by Frantic Assembly and Theatre Royal Plymouth, takes up one of her favourite themes: youth.
+And this visiting show, produced by Frantic Assembly and Theatre Royal Plymouth, once again exemplifies one of her favourite themes: youth.
 The play takes a broad view of war, men and home.
 But does it have anything new to say about the rather familiar theme of agonised masculinity?

 The play, which was first seen in Plymouth in September last year, is written by Anna Jordan, and is a triptych about three men who return from a variety of conflicts to their homes in Scarborough.
 One strand is set in 1918, another in 2013 and the third in the near future.
 As the first world war ends, George goes home to his wife Rose, but the experience of the trenches has scarred him.
 Almost 100 years later, Frankie returns from Afghanistan, but he is no hero: he has been dishonourably discharged for viciously injuring an innocent Afghan child.
 The final strand, set in 2026, turns today’s migrant crisis on its head: Britain is fractured by civil war and Nat has fled to a refugee camp in Norway.
 Now, he wants to come back to find his little brother Finn, from whom he was separated when he ran away.